-Activity 8 Your questions Allow approximately 5 minutes
+Activity 8 Your questions

 The list above is obviously not a complete set of the areas you might have questions about, or the questions you would ask.
 Think about question areas which might be important to you personally.

 Aim to add three question topics and questions to the list.
 An example is given for you to follow.
 Write your answer in your notebook.